NUISANCEMC/ProSelecta/README.md

 This document corresponds to version 1 of the NUISANCE ProSelecta definition.

-ProSelecta is a bit like an Analysis Descriptor Language (ADL), except that it doesn't attempt to define a new Domain Specific Language and instead defines a list of utility functions that an event procesing environment might implement to facilitate the declaration of a measurement's key steps.
+ProSelecta is a bit like an Analysis Descriptor Language (ADL), except that it doesn't attempt to define a new Domain Specific Language.
+Instead defines a list of utility functions (_the environment_) that an event processing framework might implement to facilitate the declaration of a measurement's key steps.

-ProSelecta is a specification for a minimal set of utilities to support describing the _event_ selection and projection steps of constructing a prediction of a neutrino-scattering measurement in a declarative way.

-ProSelecta is also a header-only implementation of this specification in C++ and using HepMC3 as the event format.
+ProSelecta is also a header-only implementation of these utility functions in C++ and using [HepMC3](https://doi.org/10.1016/j.cpc.2020.107310) as the event format.
 To avoid needless code duplication, some of the HepMC3 event model is included as part of ProSelecta.
-While this limits the purity and generality of ProSelecta, we think that it is the right choice practicaly.
+While this limits the purity and generality of ProSelecta, we think that it is the right choice practically.

-ProSelecta is also also a library providing an interface for writing dynamic event processors that JITs C++ source files written against the ProSelecta environment and exposes functions defined within the source as immediately callable for event processing.
+ProSelecta is also also a library providing an interface for writing dynamic event processors that JITs C++ source files written against the ProSelecta environment and exposes functions defined within the JIT'd source as readily callable for event processing.

 A pseudo-python example of what this enables is shown below: